Spitalskirche

 The Dukes of Bavaria from the House of Wittelsbach refused to recognise this inheritance treaty, which declared their claims to Tyrol null and void.
 In 1363, they moved towards Innsbruck to rectify the law by force of arms.
 However, Rudolf IV had won over important local nobles to his side.
 The document confirming the Tyrolean inheritance may not have been genuine, but the real political balance of power favoured the Habsburgs.
 He also won the towns of Innsbruck and Hall over to his side with promises.
 The citizens of Innsbruck, who were obliged to do military service, were able to successfully defend the city, which was fortified by Andechsburg Castle and the city walls.
 It may be an irony of fate that it was the Wittelsbach Ludwig who, as sovereign ruler of Tyrol, had the city walls raised and reinforced just eight years earlier.
 After taking power in Tyrol, Rudolf confirmed the city hospital and a temporary exemption from customs duties as well as the right to levy the Great Customs Duty with great gratitude.

 With the acquisition of Tyrol, the Habsburg family was able to close an important geographical gap within its sphere of influence.
 Although there were repeated incursions by Bavarian troops, for example the abbot of Wilten Abbey was abducted and taken hostage, the Inn Valley and Innsbruck were gladly part of the Habsburg lands.
-The incorporation of the city into the much larger territory of the Habsburgs meant that Innsbruck gained additional importance, while the actual capital Merano was further marginalised.
+The incorporation of the city into the much larger territory of the Habsburgs meant that Innsbruck became even more important, while the actual capital Merano was further marginalised.
 In addition to the north-south transport of goods, the city on the Inn had now also become a west-east transport hub between the eastern Austrian lands and the old Habsburg possessions in the west.
+For the survivors of the great plague wave of 1348 and the political turmoil, there was an economic upswing.
+Labour had become scarce due to the shrinking population, but greater resources were available per capita.
+For those Innsbruck residents who had survived the turbulent first half of the 14th century, better times were to come.

 Hardly anything remains of the time of Margarethe Maultasch and her husbands in the Innsbruck cityscape.
 Not only was their time characterised by political and economic hardship, the wars and the plague almost brought customs revenue to a standstill.
 There was no money for grand buildings.
 Innsbruck was also not yet a royal seat.
 Several fires and earthquakes, but above all the building frenzy of subsequent provincial and city rulers caused the medieval Innsbruck to disappear.
 But it is still alive in memories and legends.
 Margarethe "Maultasch" is one of the most famous female figures in Tyrolean history.
 Contradictory reports, motivated by various interests, which were written about her during her lifetime, leave room for interpretation.
 Her biography is suitable as a blueprint for a character in the TV series Games of Thrones.
-It is said to have been involved in the defence of Tyrol Castle against an approaching Veneto-Lombard army with "unbroken courage and manly determination“ and „with a small group of soldiers" led the defence and even led an escape attempt from the city.
+It is said to have been involved in the defence of Tyrol Castle against an approaching Veneto-Lombard army with "unbroken courage and manly determination“ and „with a small group of soldiers“ led the defence and even led an escape attempt from the city.
 Her opponents, on the other hand, saw her as a man-hungry, insatiable and immoral vamp.
 Whether she was a ruthless murderer or an innocent pawn of foreign powers - we will probably never know.
+Margarethe and her successor on the throne of the Tyrolean prince Rudolf IV of Habsburg are portrayed at the fountain on the Rudolf's Fountain immortalised in stone on Boznerplatz, the former Margarethenplatz.

 Believe, Church and Power